Robert E. Newnham

 Robert E. Newnham, also known as Bob Newnham, (28 March 1929 – 16 April 2009) was an American academic and writer who was a Alcoa Professor Emeritus of Solid State Science at the Pennsylvania State University.
 He is known for his contributions in the field of ferroelectrics.

 Biography

 Newnham was born on 28 March 1929 in Amsterdam, New York, United States.
 He married with Patricia Friss Newnham and they have two children.

-He completed his bachelor's of science degree in mathematics in 1950 at Hartwick College and master's of science degree in physics at Colorado State University in 1952.
-For further study, he went to Penn State University and did a Ph.D. in physics and mineralogy in 1956 and to Cambridge University for a Ph.D. in crystallography in 1960.
+Newnham completed his bachelor's of science degree in mathematics in 1950 at Hartwick College and master's of science degree in physics at Colorado State University in 1952.
+For further study, he went to Penn State University and did a Ph.D. in physics and mineralogy in 1956, where he studied under George W. Brindley.
+Newnham went to Cambridge University for a second Ph.D. in crystallography in 1960, supervised by Helen Megaw.

 Robert E. Newnham Ferroelectrics Award, awarded by the Institute of Electrical and Electronics Engineers, is named after him.

 In April 2009, he died at the age of 80.